 That quote from Honest Abe is what our great grandfathers John and James had in mind when they founded The Superphonica website back in 1892.
 Fresh off the boat, Jonny and Jimmy registered the domain name from the Ellis Island internet cafe.
 They wanted to provide a transparent and honest online marketplace to the people.
 Unlike swindler Patrick O’Callahan who sold them luxury accommodations on the S.S.
 Shamrock out of Galway Bay, Ireland, only to find out they were in steerage for the entire trip to America.
 Shortly before launching the site, Jonny and Jimmy were in Kieran’s pub having a beverage, when someone told them to “Drop the ‘The’ just use Superphonica.”
 From then on, the website was known as Superphonica.

 OK, so we changed some names and dates to protect the innocent.
 Here’s the real story.
 Dave and Chris are brothers from Minneapolis, MN.
 They spent their fair share of years in suits and ties working for the man.
-After way too many meetings to “get on the same page” or “get their ducks in a row” or “touch base” or “reach out” or “drill down” to “keep their eye on the ball” in the “most important quarter of their lives,” Dave and Chris were done.
+After way too many meetings to “get on the same page” or “get their ducks in a row” or “touch base” or “reach out” or “drill down” to “keep their eye on the ball” in the “most important quarter of their lives,” Dave and Chris were ready for a change.

 In 2007 Chris Connaker started Computer Audiophile the first internet site dedicated to the convergence of high tech and hi-fi.
 The site married his education and work experience in enterprise information technology with his passion for music and good sound.
 The site quickly took off, enabling Chris to quit his day job in 2009 and run the site full time.
 He hasn’t looked back since.